cedrickperron/div-python-project/README.md

 # div-python-project
-Diverse Python Project including some class assignments.
 I did these projects to learn how to code with Python.
+It also includes my final exam of my COMP201 class.

 ## File
 - `pizza_calculator.py`: defines functions for calculating the fair quantity and price of small pizzas compared to a large pizza based on their diameters and prices, and provides a menu for the user to choose between quantity or price mode.